Our Top Tips on how to exercise your dog in the winter

 Depositphotos_60051327_xl-2015-1024x683 Our Top Tips on how to exercise your dog in the winter

-Come October./ November time and the weather starts to get cold; all we want to do is hibernate.
+Come October/November, and the weather starts to get cold; all we want to do is hibernate.
 However, your dog still needs to get both physical and mental exercise.
-Nice daily walk to help break the day up, have a toilet break and relief the boredom, but it is not always enough in winter.
+A nice daily walk can help break the day up, give a toilet break, and relieve boredom, but it is not always enough in winter.

 Our dogs must get physical and mental exercise daily to help keep them in shape.